rase-rocks/Geoflash/README.md

 ### Things Geoflash is

-+ A single file solution with the only dependency of `Foundation`, favouring performance
++ A single file solution with the only dependency of `Foundation`, favoring performance
 + A base implementation using `Double` primitives for arguments to be easily integrated into other types as extensions

 ### Things Geoflash is not

 + A general purpose geodesy framework
-+ A geohash encode (currently, though this may change in future releases)

 ## Installation